-Military Divorce and Retirement Benefits
+Military Divorce and Retirement Benefits in New Mexico

 Former spouses of military service members may be eligible for a portion of the service member’s military retirement (pension) pay, but only if certain conditions are met.

 Military retirement and divorce can present complicated questions, and the answers will depend entirely on how military code, federal laws, and state laws come together.
 For anyone married and who resides in New Mexico or is stationed in New Mexico for at least six months, New Mexico state law can affect the conditions of their divorce decree.
 Under New Mexico law, any military retirement pay accrued during the marriage may be considered community property.
 This means that divorcing military couples should address the matter of retirement pay as part of the divorce decree.

 New Mexico Financial & Family Law can assist service members and/or spouses of service members in all military retirement divorce matters.
 As experienced divorce lawyers for retired military, we understand how the law might affect your specific case — and all the exceptions that might apply.
 Sorting through the laws and your legal options can be confusing, which is why we aim to make it clearer.

 Our divorce lawyers for retired military, current military, and military spouses can provide you with guidance and legal representation during your divorce.
 Schedule a no-obligation case review to learn more about your rights and what options you have available.
 Call (505) 503-1637 or contact us online to schedule your appointment now.